The general linear group as a complete invariant for C*-algebras: Oddly decomposable -algebras

-\begin{lem} Let $(A,B,\varphi,\theta)$ be as in (\ref{note}) with $A$ oddly decomposable.
-Let $e,f\in \IA$ be two orthogonal idempotents in $A$ not adding to one.
+\begin{lemma} Let $(A,B,\varphi,\theta)$ be as in (\ref{note}) with $A$ oddly decomposable.
+Let $e,f$ be two non-trivial orthogonal idempotents in $A$ not adding to one.
 Suppose that $\theta$ preserves (resp.\ flips) orthogonality on $\{e,f\}$.
-Then $\theta$ preserves (resp.\ flips) orthogonality on all of $\I_{c_e}$. \end{lem}
+Then $\theta$ preserves (resp.\ flips) orthogonality on all of $\I_{c_e}$. \end{lemma}